Skip to content

 Interested applicants should submit the following:

-• A cover letter which details your commitment to the mission of Alliance Defending Freedom;
+• A cover letter that details your commitment to the mission of Alliance Defending Freedom

 • A list of three references, including one spiritual reference (include email and phone).